TUMFTM/REVOL-E-TION/README.md

 </div>

 ## Installation
-REVOL-E-TION is designed to run under Windows 10, Ubuntu 22.04 LTS and MacOS 15 Sequoia.
+REVOL-E-TION is designed to run under Windows 10, Ubuntu 22.04 LTS and macOS 15 Sequoia.
 While portability is generally built in, other operating systems are untested.

 #### Step 1: Getting the source code